ayseljafar/ayseljafar.github.io/README.md

 ![pic2](docs/assets/wordcloud.png)

 ### 4. AI-vs-Real-Image-analysis
-In this project I have used openCV and deep learning algorithms to generate a CNN model for predicting the images whether they are AI-generated or real images.
+In this project, I have used openCV and deep learning algorithms to generate a CNN model for predicting whether the images are AI-generated or real.
 Prediction Accuracy reaches up to 79% of the model there is no sign of overfitting and the model is successfully predicting between AI-generated and Real Art pictures.

 [Notebook](https://github.com/ayseljafar/AI-vs-Real-Image-analysis/blob/main/AIvsRealAArt.ipynb)
 ![pic1](docs/assets/cnn.png)